-Score explanation: : IUPUI partners with community organizations to promote environmental health.
-For example, IUPUI annually hosts the Indianapolis Sustainability and Resilience Conference for sustainability professionals from Indiana.
-The conference is "designed to showcase local successes, share best practices, engage in place-based problem solving, and facilitate collaboration to advance sustainability in the Hoosier state."
+Score explanation: IUPUI partners with community organizations to promote environmental health, e.g. IUPUI annually hosts the Indianapolis Sustainability and Resilience Conference for sustainability professionals from Indiana (hiatus for COVID but resumed this year).
+The conference is "designed to showcase local successes, share best practices, engage in place-based problem solving, and facilitate collaboration to advance sustainability in the Hoosier state".